Tolerance vs. Opiate Dependence

 Residential Rehab Facilities

-Inpatient private rehabilitation programs are required by federal law to protect the privacy of their patients.
+Inpatient opiate rehabilitation programs are required by federal law to protect the privacy of their patients.
 The overall privacy of your private rehab center, though, depends on which opiate rehab facility you choose.
 Private rehabilitation facilities may offer options such as a private room and high security.
-For information on which opiate treatment programs offer the privacy you need for recovery, call 1-888-716-9806 today.

 I Want to Find an Executive or Luxury Rehab Center

 If corporate responsibilities have kept you or your loved one from getting help for a substance abuse problem or behavioral addiction, executive rehab programs are the answer.
-By combining great substance addiction and behavior treatments with the flexibility of computer and cell phone access, an executive or CEO can get healthy in privacy and style.
+By combining great substance addiction and behavior treatments with the flexibility of computer and cell phone access, an executive or CEO can get healthy in a private and comfortable environment.

 What Happens During Treatment?